hunterz-killer/S4-Notes/SE/README.md

 6. **Fan-In:**
    - The number of superordinate modules that reference or use a particular subordinate module.
 High fan-in suggests reusability and a modular design.

+## Cohesion and Coupling:

+- **Cohesion:**
+   - Cohesion is a measure of the functional strength of a module.
+It indicates how closely related and focused the tasks performed by a module are.
+High cohesion means a module performs a single, well-defined function.

+- **Coupling:**
+   - Coupling is a measure of the degree of interaction or interdependence between two modules.
+Low coupling indicates that modules are relatively independent and can be changed or maintained with minimal impact on other modules.

+## Functional Independence:

+- **Definition:** Functional independence in software design means that a module is capable of performing a single task with minimal interaction with other modules.

+- A module that exhibits both high cohesion and low coupling with other modules is considered functionally independent.

+## Advantages of Functional Independence:

+1. **Better Understandability:**
+   - Functional independence reduces design complexity, making it easier to understand the design document.
+Clear boundaries between modules simplify comprehension.

+2. **Isolation:**
+   - Isolated modules are self-contained and easily understood within the design.
+This isolation makes it straightforward to locate and address errors or issues.

+3. **Scope of Reuse:**
+   - Functionally independent modules are more reusable.
+They can be readily applied in the development of other applications, promoting efficiency and code reuse.

+## Cohesion and Its Types:

+- **Cohesion:** Cohesion is a measure of the functional strength of a module.
+It indicates how closely related and focused the tasks performed by a module are.
+Good cohesion implies that the functions within a module cooperate to achieve a single objective.

+- **Types of Cohesion:**
+1. **Functional Cohesion:**
+   - All the functions within the module collaborate to achieve a single, well-defined objective.
+This is the highest level of cohesion.

+3. **Sequential Cohesion:**
+4. Functions within the module are organized in a sequence, with the output of one function serving as the input to the next.

+5. **Communicational Cohesion:** Functions within the module operate on the same data or share data among themselves.

+6. **Procedural Cohesion:** Functions within the module are grouped based on their execution sequence, but they may not necessarily have a single objective.

+7. **Temporal Cohesion:** Functions within the module are executed at the same time, although they may have different purposes.

+8. **Logical Cohesion:** Functions within the module have a logical relationship but do not necessarily share data or have a single objective.

+ 9. **Coincidental Cohesion:** Functions within the module are grouped together by coincidence or convenience rather than any meaningful relationship.
+This is the lowest level of cohesion.

+## Coupling and Its Types:

+- **Coupling:** Coupling is a measure of the degree of interaction or interdependence between two modules.
+It indicates how much one module relies on or is affected by another module.

+### Types of Coupling:

+1. **Data Coupling:**
+   - Data coupling occurs when two modules share data, but they do not share their internal logic.
+They exchange information using parameters or data structures.

+2. **Stamp Coupling:**
+   - Stamp coupling happens when modules share complex data structures, like records or arrays, and use only a portion of the data.
+This type of coupling should be avoided as it can lead to unnecessary dependencies.

+3. **Control Coupling:**
+   - Control coupling occurs when one module controls the behavior of another by passing control information.
+This implies a higher level of interdependence.

+4. **Common Coupling:**
+   - Common coupling arises when modules share global data.
+Any changes to the global data affect multiple modules, making them tightly coupled.

+5. **Content Coupling:**
+   - Content coupling is considered the strongest form of coupling.
+It occurs when one module accesses or modifies the internal data or behavior of another module.